 This professional program is designed to prepare individuals for the ministry of religious education.
-It welcomes women and men from various aspects of this ministry such as teaching or supervising in schools, parishes, dioceses, or international settings.
+It welcomes individuals from various aspects of this ministry such as teaching or supervising in schools, parishes, dioceses, or international settings.

-- To appropriate and integrate the Catholic intellectual heritage and understand its relevance for educational ministry in current cultural contexts,
+- appropriate and integrate the Catholic intellectual heritage and understand its relevance for educational ministry in current cultural contexts

-- To develop and apply the knowledge and skills required for inclusive educational ministry, in response to contemporary social issues, from a faith perspective, and
+- develop and apply the knowledge and skills required for inclusive educational ministry, in response to contemporary social issues, from a faith perspective

 - Program Requirements

 The M.R.E. requires between 14 and 20 courses, depending on the student’s qualifications.